unicode parameters cannot be passed to ruby

 If we will do so, the priority might be low.

-#4 Updated by vo.x (Vit Ondruch) about 8 years ago
+#4 Updated by vo.x (Vit Ondruch) over 8 years ago

 For me, internal encoding doesn't matter, since the conversion is pretty easy.
 But important is that the following example will work properly: